 12. Training Programs

 We will develop ongoing employee training under the leadership of the MLRO and senior management.
 Our training will occur on at least an annual basis.
 It will be based on our firm’s size, its customer base, and its resources and be updated as necessary to reflect any new developments in the law.
-Our training will include, at a minimum: (1) how to identify red flags and signs of money laundering and/or the financing of terrorism that arise during the course of the employees’ duties; (2) what to do once the risk is identified (including how, when and to whom to escalate unusual customer activity or other red flags for analysis and, where appropriate, the filing of reports to the authorities; (3) what employees' roles are in Drachmae Exchange's compliance efforts and how to perform them; (4) Drachmae Exchange's record retention policy; and (5) the disciplinary consequences (including civil and criminal penalties) for non-compliance with the FSC regulations.
+Our training will include, at a minimum: (1) how to identify red flags and signs of money laundering and/or the financing of terrorism that arise during the course of the employees’ duties; (2) what to do once the risk is identified (including how, when and to whom to escalate unusual customer activity or other red flags for analysis and, where appropriate, the filing of reports to the authorities; (3) what employees' roles are in Drachmae Market's compliance efforts and how to perform them; (4) Drachmae Market's record retention policy; and (5) the disciplinary consequences (including civil and criminal penalties) for non-compliance with the FSC regulations.
 We will develop training in our firm, or contract for it.
 Delivery of the training may include educational pamphlets, videos, intranet systems, in-person lectures and explanatory memos.
 We will maintain records to show the persons trained, the dates of training and the subject matter of their training.
 We will review our operations to see if certain employees, such as those in compliance, margin and corporate security, require specialised additional training.
 Our written procedures will be updated to reflect any such changes.

 13. Program to Independently Test AML /CFT Program

-The testing of our AML/CFT program will be performed at least annually (on a calendar year basis) by the testing officer, personnel of Drachmae Exchange, who is not the MLRO nor does he perform the AML/CFT functions being tested nor does he report to any such persons.
+The testing of our AML/CFT program will be performed at least annually (on a calendar year basis) by the testing officer, personnel of Drachmae Market, who is not the MLRO nor does he perform the AML/CFT functions being tested nor does he report to any such persons.
 His qualifications include a working knowledge of applicable requirements under the FSC rules and regulations.
 To ensure that he remains independent, we will separate his functions from other AML/CFT activities.
 Independent testing will be performed more frequently if circumstances warrant.b.
 Evaluation and Reporting

 After we have completed the independent testing, staff will report its findings to an internal audit committee.
 We will promptly address each of the resulting recommendations and keep a record of how each noted deficiency was resolved.